 Each year the U.S. Department of Energy (DOE) Office of Fossil Energy (FE) and the National Energy Technology Laboratory (NETL) conduct dozens of energy system studies.
 Some of these studies are conducted by federal employees and others are conducted under contracts funded and managed by NETL or FE.
 It is useful to compare results of these studies that feature similar energy systems.
-Unfortunately, conducting fair and rational comparisons is often complicated by the lack of consistent modeling assumptions.
+Unfortunately, conducting fair and rational comparisons is often complicated by the lack of consistent analysis approach and modeling assumptions.
 In an effort to provide more consistency between studies, “Quality Guidelines for Energy Systems Studies” (QGESS) documents are developed.

 These documents summarize the methodology employed by NETL in its assessment of power plant performance.
 A clear understanding of the methodology used is essential for allowing different power plant technologies to be compared on a similar basis.
-Though these guidelines are tailored for power plants, they can also be applied to a variety of different energy conversion plants (e.g. , coal to liquids, syngas generation, hydrogen).
+Though these guidelines are tailored for power plants, they can also be applied to a variety of different energy conversion plants (e.g. , coal to liquids, syngas generation, hydrogen, etc.).

 This page provides abstract and links to the QGESS documents as well as links to related documents with similar objectives.

 QUALITY GUIDELINES FOR ENERGY SYSTEM STUDIES FOR FOSSIL ENERGY PLANTS